 Obstacles put in place throughout the history of the Southern California Flower Market, including losses and threats to their businesses during World War II, created the need for a tight-knit social circle that developed as something far beyond a business relationship.
 Despite constant constraints, the early members of the market worked around each obstacle with ambition and ingenuity to build an empire envied by all others in the industry.

-In the videos above, Jon Kono, owner of Kono & Sons and president of the Southern California Flower Market, and Naomi Hirahara, writer and author of the book "A Scent of Flowers: The History of the Southern California Flower Market, 1912-2004," discuss the history and the role of Japanese Americans in L.A.'s flower industry.
+In the videos below, Jon Kono, owner of Kono & Sons and president of the Southern California Flower Market, and Naomi Hirahara, writer and author of the book "A Scent of Flowers: The History of the Southern California Flower Market, 1912-2004," discuss the history and the role of Japanese Americans in L.A.'s flower industry.